carlhiggs/spatial-urban-indicators/docs/indicators.rst

 โอกาสในการมีรายได้จากการทำงานอย่างยุติธรรม

- - "Wage" means the money that an employ and the employees agreed to pay compensation according to the employment contract for normal working hours on a daily, weekly, monthly, or other period.
+"Wage" means the money that an employ and the employees agreed to pay compensation according to the employment contract for normal working hours on a daily, weekly, monthly, or other period.
 Or paid according to the work done by the employee during normal working hours of the working day and shall include the money that an employer pays to an employee on holidays and days off for which the employee does not work.
-- Fair wage means the wage rate for an employee under the national wage laws such as the minimum wage.
-Pay Overtime pay Holiday pay Social security payment etc.
-- Cost of living means the cost of a person or goods used to purchase goods and services according to the type and quantity needed for living, such as home expenses.
--The Gini coefficient is defined as a ratio between 0 and 1.
+Fair wage means the wage rate for an employee under the national wage laws such as the minimum wage.
+Pay Overtime pay Holiday pay Social security payment etc.  Cost of living means the cost of a person or goods used to purchase goods and services according to the type and quantity needed for living, such as home expenses.
+The Gini coefficient is defined as a ratio between 0 and 1.
 The low Gini coefficient shows equality in income distribution.
 If this value is higher, it will indicate an increasingly disparate income distribution.
 Gene's coefficient equal to 0 means absolute equality (Everyone has the same income) and 1 means complete inequality.
 (There is only one person with income.
 The rest of the people have no income at all).
 The Gini coefficient calculation is based on the assumption that no one has a lower income than zero.